Mighty Samson: Publication history

 Mighty Samson ran for 32 issues between 1964 and 1982.
 Its initial run lasted 20 issues (cover-dated July 1964 - 1969).
 Issues #7–20 each had a back-up story with the large-headed character Tom Morrow.
 Mighty Samson returned in 1972 with issue #21 and ran through #31 in 1976.
 The first two issues of the revival reprinted #7 and #2, respectively.

 A final new story was published in Gold Key Champion #2 in 1978.
 Then in 1982, six years after its immediate predecessor, Whitman Comics published issue #32, which reprinted #3 but with a line-art version of #4's painted cover.
 It was sold bagged with Turok #130 and Dagar the Invincible #18.

 Issues #1 through #6 featured art by Frank Thorne, most well known for illustrating Marvel Comics' adaptation of Robert E. Howard's Red Sonja in the 1970s.
 Artist Jack Sparling took over the artwork with #8, and Binder and Sparling did the title through #20.
 In the new issues beginning with #23, art was by José Delbo, and later by Jack Abel.
 Most covers were fully painted by Morris Gollub.
-Other were generally by George Wilson.
+Others were generally by George Wilson.

 Western Printing and Lithographing, which owns Gold Key, left the comic book business in 1984.
 A few years later, some of its properties, such as Doctor Solar and Turok, Son of Stone, were picked up by Valiant Comics, though Mighty Samson was not.

 In 2010, Dark Horse Comics began publishing the first of four hardcover archives, each reprinting several issues of the original series in one place for the first time.

 In December 2010, Dark Horse Comics also began a new re-imagining the Mighty Samson series.
 Among the new creative team members were former Marvel Editor-in-Chief Jim Shooter serving as head writer, and artist include Patrick Olliffe.
 The first issue included a bonus reprint of the 1964 issue #1.

 In 2016, Dynamite Entertainment launched Gold Key: Alliance, a story with Gold Key properties, including Samson.